 Young Digital Leaders

-Three countries have been selected for the pilot phase – Italy, Romania and Sweden – under the coordination of Google (Brussels) and ISD.
-In Romania, the activities are delivered by the Group of European Youth for Change (GEYC), in Sweden by Kommon Ground, in Italy, by Associazione Artistica Culturale (A Rocca).
+During the pilot phase of the programme, Romanian activities were delivered by the Group of European Youth for Change (GEYC), in Sweden by Kommon Ground and in Italy, by Associazione Artistica Culturale (A Rocca).

 Three countries were selected for the project in 2019 – Greece, Bulgaria and Romania – under the co-ordination of Google.org and Google (Brussels) and ISD.
 The three local partner organisations chosen to deliver the programme were: Action Synergy (Greece), Rose Valley (Bulgaria) and the RomGroup of European Youth for Change (GEYC) (Romania).